pytorch/tutorials/prototype_source/pt2e_quant_ptq_static_x86_inductor.rst

 - Step 1: Capture the FX Graph from the eager Model based on the `torch export mechanism <https://pytorch.org/docs/main/export.html>`_.
-- Step 2: Apply the Quantization flow based on the captured FX Graph, including defining the backend-specific quantizer, generating the prepared model with observers, doing the prepared model's calibration, and converting the prepared model into the reference quantized model.
+- Step 2: Apply the Quantization flow based on the captured FX Graph, including defining the backend-specific quantizer, generating the prepared model with observers, performing the prepared model's calibration, and converting the prepared model into the reference quantized model.
 - Step 3: Lower the reference quantized model into inductor with the API ``torch.compile``.

 The high-level architecture of this flow could look like this: